Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 So if they already possessed moral awareness, what exactly did the tree of knowledge offer?

-The ancient Hebrew idiom, “knowledge of good and evil” doesn’t refer to moral discernment at all.
-It refers to something far more specific: the authority to judge and rule, the prerogative to determine what is beneficial or harmful, what should be permitted or forbidden.
+The ancient Hebrew idiom, “knowledge of good and evil” refers to the authority to judge and rule, the prerogative to determine what is beneficial or harmful, what should be permitted or forbidden.
 This isn’t about knowing the difference between right and wrong.
 It’s about possessing the authority to define what right and wrong are.

 The phrase “knowledge of good and evil” is an ancient Near Eastern merism—a figure of speech using opposites to indicate totality, like “searching high and low” or “from beginning to end”.
-To know good and evil means to possess comprehensive authority to judge all matters, to adjudicate reality itself.
+To know good and evil means to possess comprehensive authority to judge all matters.

 The tree of knowledge, then, represented the godlike capacity to determine what should and shouldn’t be, and to define the fundamental terms of existence.